JetBrains/teamcity-documentation/topics/c-script.md

 <td>

+If you [refer to a package](#Commands+and+Arguments+Supported+in+Scripts) from a script, TeamCity will automatically download it from the feed specified in this field.

 By default, TeamCity restores NuGet packages from their sources published on [NuGet.org](http://nuget.org).
 In this field, you can specify paths to other NuGet repositories, and TeamCity will search for packages there, by the order of declaration.
 If a package source cannot be found in any of the specified repositories, TeamCity will search for it on NuGet.org.

+To be able to access private repositories, configure [NuGet feed credentials](nuget-feed-credentials.md).

 </td>